 You can use these to restrict which of your organization’s emails and events are processed by Nektar.
 There are three kinds of controls:

-Nektar screens out emails or events where all participants are internal to your company, tools (e.g. notifications, conference rooms, meeting recorders), distribution lists (e.g. sales@
+Nektar screens out emails or events where all participants are internal to your company, tools (e.g. notifications, conference rooms, meeting recorders), distribution lists (e.g. sales@, support@) or using personal email addresses (e.g. @gmail.com).

 You may configure additional email addresses and domains as ignored, i.e. treated like internal for activity screening purposes.